Catacombes de Paris

 Despite the vast length of the tunneled, underground world, only a small section of it is open to the public.
 This tiny portion, known as Denfert-Rochereau Ossuary, or more popularly, “The Catacombs,” has become one of the top tourist attractions in Paris.

-The popular site houses the skeletal remains of some 6 to 7 million former Parisians, though not all areas of the Catacombs are open to the public.
+The popular site houses the skeletal remains of some six to seven million former Parisians.
+Not all areas of the Catacombs are open to the public.
 Back in the late 18th century, cemeteries were becoming over-populated.
 Cemeteries such as Les Innocents were so stuffed with the dead that it led to improper burials, open graves, and unearthed corpses.
 Neighbors began getting sick with infectious diseases due to the unhealthy conditions of the cemetery.

 The Catacombs became a popular attraction for royal families and the people of importance and in 1867, the area was opened to the general public.

 Due to their old age, the quarries not part of the official Catacombs have been deemed unsafe by Parisian officials.
 Nevertheless, the size and length of the tunnels make it difficult to keep secret societies, thieves, artists and the curious public from entering the dangerous network.

 In the 1980s, a movement was dedicated to the exploration of the tunnels.
 After the discovery of the secret cinema, Patrick Alk, a photographer close to the group responsible said the discovery “was a shame, but not the end of the world.”
 There are dozens of other meeting places just like the one the police discovered in the mysterious labyrinth.
 He concluded, saying, “you guys have no idea what’s down there.”

 Due to vandalism and the theft of several skulls, the catacombs were closed from October 2009 through December of the same year.
 With the reopening of the site comes additional security and bag checks upon exiting.